-The students will write four (4) expository essays and a well-documented research paper.
+The students will write four (4) expository essays.
 Essentially, the course includes an oral report component on the topic of the research paper.
 Prerequisite: ENGL 1301.

 Aims and Outcomes

 Composition II is a core requirement because learning to write developed, organized, and technically proficient research papers is an essential part of a university education.
 In addition, students also demonstrate effective oral expression and understanding of the varying writing requirements of different disciplines.
 By the end of ENGL 1302, students will be able to write at a level that signifies that they are ready for sophomore writing.